connect(sys, Q, inputv, outputv)¶

 Index-based interconnection of an LTI system.

 The system sys is a system typically constructed with append, with multiple inputs and outputs.
 The inputs and outputs are connected according to the interconnection matrix Q, and then the final inputs and outputs are trimmed according to the inputs and outputs listed in inputv and outputv.

 NOTE: Inputs and outputs are indexed starting at 1 and negative values correspond to a negative feedback interconnection.

-- Q (2D array) – Interconnection matrix.
-First column gives the input to be connected second column gives the output to be fed into this input.
-Negative values for the second column mean the feedback is negative, 0 means no connection is made.
-Inputs and outputs are indexed starting at 1.
+Q (2D array) – Interconnection matrix.
+First column gives the input to be connected.
+The second column gives the index of an output that is to be fed into that input.
+Each additional column gives the index of an additional input that may be optionally added to that input.
+Negative values mean the feedback is negative.
+A zero value is ignored.
+Inputs and outputs are indexed starting at 1 to communicate sign information.

 sys – Connected and trimmed LTI system

 >>> sys1 = ss([[1., -2], [3., -4]], [[5.], ], [[6, 8]], [[9.]]) >>> sys2 = ss([[-1.]], [[1.]], [[1.]], [[0.]]) >>> sys = append(sys1, sys2) >>> Q = [[1, 2], [2, -1]] # negative feedback interconnection >>> sysc = connect(sys, Q, , [1, 2])